Bashir-15/kruskal_algo/README.md

 See dev-branch for results and code for various parallel processing problems and solutions.

+Datasheets pages are to be used for machine learning algorithms & web-crawlers as starting points - for use by future spiritual AI.

 2015 Andrew Atkinson
 University of New Brunswick Fredericton